Chiyo Nakamura

 Chiyo Nakamura (中村チヨ; 1906–1969) was a Japanese Nivkh shaman, craftswoman, performer, and writer of Nivkh folklore and songs.

+She lived on Sakhalin before evacuating to Hokkaido at the end of World War II.
+After she resettled, she led performances and contributed to the practice and preservation of Nivkh culture.
+Since her death, her recorded oral works have been published as Gilyak Folklore, and her cultural artifacts have been displayed at several Japanese museums.

 Early life

 In September 1905, the year before Chiyo was born, Sakhalin island below the 50° north parallel became Japanese territory under the Treaty of Portsmouth.

 In 1906, Chiyo was born in Shisuka, Karafuto Prefecture, Japan.
-(Note: Since 1945: Poronaisk, Sakhalin Oblast, Russia.)
+(Note: Since 1945: Poronaysk, Sakhalin Oblast, Russia.)
 Her father was a Santan person (山丹), (Note: "Santan" refers to any aboriginal of the diverse lower Amur River basin engaged in trade in Karafuto.
 Amur basin indigenous groups included Tungusic peoples (Evenks, Duchers, Jurchen, Nanai, Ulch), Mongols (Daur people), some Ainu and, near its mouth, Nivkh people.) born on Sakhalin and raised on the Asian mainland, who came to Shisuka in his 20s and married a Nivkh woman.
 Chiyo was named "Cho" (チョ) when she was born; she was a member of the Nivkh Kenvng clan (ケヌブン).
 Chiyo also used the normative kanji spelling in 千代 for her personal name, as well as the longer "Chiyoko" (千代子).

 When Chiyo was born in 1906, the southern Poronay basin including Shisuka was a Nivkh enclave among settlements of Sakhalin Ainu and Oroks.